paulveillard/cybersecurity/README.md

 - [Awesome Web Hacking](https://github.com/infoslack/awesome-web-hacking) - This list is for anyone wishing to learn about web application security but do not have a starting point.
 - [Awesome Hacking](https://github.com/carpedm20/awesome-hacking) - A curated list of awesome Hacking tutorials, tools and resources
 - [Awesome Electron.js Hacking](https://github.com/doyensec/awesome-electronjs-hacking) - A curated list of awesome resources about Electron.js (in)security
-- [Awesome Threat Intelligence](https://github.com/hslatman/awesome-threat-intelligence) - A curated list of threat intelligence resources.
+- [Cybersecurity Threat Intelligence](https://github.com/pauveillard/cybersecurity-threat-intelligence) - A curated list of threat intelligence resources.
 - [Awesome Threat Modeling](https://github.com/redshiftzero/awesome-threat-modeling) -  A curated list of threat modeling resources.
 - [Cybersecurity Cryptography](https://github.com/paulveillard/cybersecurity-cryptography) -  A curated list of cryptography resources.
 - [Awesome Pentest Cheat Sheets](https://github.com/coreb1t/awesome-pentest-cheat-sheets) - Collection of the cheat sheets useful for pentesting